junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 #### Act 2

-Dean stays awake the whole night driving away from Topeka, Kansas, heading as far away as possible.
+Dean stays awake the whole night driving away from Topeka, Kansas, running as far away as possible.
 But the memory of that messed-up illusion world doesn't take it easy on him because of the distance.

 The distortion and deformation of Cas's body, of his wings, haunts in his view.
-The stretch of the road ahead of him barely lit by the car's headlamp, in all the places that are dark, he sees the view replaying itself at the periphery of his eyes.
-The figures disappear the moment he moves his head and wants to look properly.
+The stretch of the road ahead of him barely lit by the car's headlamp.
+In all the unlit dark places, he sees the illusion replaying itself at the periphery of his eyes.
+One version after another, all figures of Cas, always troubled, always torn and broken, always wounded and helpless, stand in his view, disappear the moment he moves his head toward them and wants to look properly.
+They are never there.

 He hears Cas's voice too, now that the fake world just reminded him of that grave deep voice he doesn't realize how much he misses.
 The sound takes root in his brain, speaking at his ear, sometimes from afar, other times as if he's right next to him, sitting on the shotgun, reading a piece of news on some paper.

-Dean has to turn his head to the shotgun half a dozen times to see the seat is empty.
+Dean has to turn his head to the shotgun half a dozen times to see the seat empty.

 The lack of sleep only makes it worse.